2017 Golweyn ambush: Background

 Much of Lower Shebelle, including Golweyn, was conquered from al-Shabaab by AMISOM and the Somali Armed Forces (SNAF) during Operation Indian Ocean in 2014, and had been secured by the Ugandan military since the deadly insurgent attack on the Burundian garrison of Leego in 2015.
 In 2016, however, offensive operations against al-Shabaab were reduced, allowing the militant group to rebuild its strength.

-Despite al-Shabaab's growing power, mounting casualties among AMISOM peacekeepers and their already long presence in the war-torn country has led to plans to reduce ANISOM's presence in Somalia.
+Despite al-Shabaab's growing power, mounting casualties among AMISOM peacekeepers and their already long presence in the war-torn country has led to plans to reduce AMISOM's presence in Somalia.
 Security responsibilities are supposed to be transferred to the Somali government's military.
 According to Lower Shebelle's deputy governor Ali Nur Mohamed, however, the SNAF units in his region have been weakened by factionalization, infighting and desertation.
-Because of that, they are not able to independently hold territory against insurgents, meaning that the presence of ANISOM troops in government-controlled areas of Lower Shebelle is crucial.
+Because of that, they are not able to independently hold territory against insurgents, meaning that the presence of AMISOM troops in government-controlled areas of Lower Shebelle is crucial.